INN/docs/how-we-work/updating-plugins.md

   2. At least one post
   3. At least one page
   4. Any pages generated or dependent upon plugins
 3. Make note of any new issues.
-We’ve never had a total meltdown (is this true?) but if the front end is badly broken on production after clearing the WPEngine cache we’d want to restore from the backup point immediately.
+We’ve never had a total meltdown but if the front end is badly broken on production after clearing the WPEngine cache we’d want to restore from the backup point immediately.
 4. Visit the dashboard of each site.
 We’re going to do a bunch of tests to make sure the site is functioning normally.
   1. Do a quick visual inspection of the dashboard home to verify everything is looking normal.
   2. Open and verify the Posts list page.